swjnch/SQL_Projects/Pizza_Runner/Ingredient_Optimization.md

 ![image](https://user-images.githubusercontent.com/104596844/174698503-a540664f-89b7-4eba-be82-0f0e8a174d7b.png)

+Similar to Question 1 comma seperated values are converted to rows for toppings, extras and exclusions with CTE's. exlusions_cte was removed from toppings_cte with WHERE NOT EXISTS and joined with extras_cte using UNION ALL.
+ALong, with joins toppings for extras_cte and exclusions_cte are converted to INT data type.
+With CONCAT, CASE statement and COUNT the desired output is generated.

 6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

                 WITH cte_recipes AS(